TheDarkCode/AhtauTouch/README.md

 import AhtauTouch
 ```

-Create a AhtauTouch object, register your view controller for handling the peek and specify the source view.
-You will also need to declare that your view controller will conform to the AhtauTouchPreviewingDelegate protocol.
+First create an AhtauTouch object with a reference to the containing view controller amd source view for gesture recognition.
+Then add methods to conform to AhtauTouchPreviewingDelegate.

 ```swift
 // final prefix for optimization if your View Controller is not being subclassed.